vuestorefront/vue-storefront/packages/core/docs/commercetools/use-user-billing.md

 - `loading` - reactive object containing information about loading state of `load`, `addAddress`, `deleteAddress`, `updateAddress` and `setDefaultAddress` methods.

 ## Getters

-Because `billing` property is a raw response, it's recommended to use `UserBillingGetters` for accessing any data from it.
-It includes following helper functions:

 - `getAddresses` - returns list of billing addresses.